Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 2. Private Internet Access – Unlimited devices

-Private Internet Access recently upgraded to allow unlimited device connections.
+Private Internet Access was recently upgraded to allow unlimited device connections.
 This is ideal if you have a large home network with lots of users watching IPTV and you don’t want to face buffering or device limits.

 PIA also has an extensive collection of apps, including FireStick and Smart TVs, that allow watching IPTV.
 This is on top of the expected desktop and mobile apps.